-- 1) In the Installation Wizard, select the Management Server's IP address from the list.
-The Management Server's license must be generated using this IP address. - In the Log Server IP Address field, enter the IP address to which this Management Server sends its log data. - (Optional) If you want the Management Server to distribute the Management Client through Java Web Start, select Enable and Configure Web Start Server. - (Optional) To use 256-bit encryption for communication between the Management Server and the engines, select 256-bit Security Strength.
+- In the Installation Wizard, select the Management Server's IP address from the list.
+The Management Server's license must be generated using this IP address. - In the Log Server IP Address field, enter the IP address to which this Management Server sends its log data. - 3) (Optional) If you want the Management Server to distribute the Management Client through Java Web Start, select Enable and Configure Web Start Server. - (Optional, Linux only) If you want to integrate NSX with the Forcepoint NGFW, select Enable NSX Service.